The family tree for the period 1430-1650 is based on an extensive archival research in 2017.

 - Jacob Gerritsz Vercroft, also called Van Bohemen, follows VIh.

-Sixth generation sons of founder Philip
+Families of sixth generation sons of founder Philip

 Children from the marriage: